OLC-Bioinformatics/redmine-docs/docs/analysis/sipprverse.md

 #### Description

-In the `Description` field, you must provide the requested analysis type followed by a list of SEQIDs one per line.
+In the `Description` field, you must provide:

+1. the requested `analysis type`
+2. a list of SEQIDs (one per line)

 The sipprverse pipeline supports the following analyses (again, spelling counts, but case sensitivity doesn't):

 - gdcs - determines the presence of genomically-dispersed conserved sequences in the following genera: *Escherichia, Listeria, Salmonella, Vibrio*